 Since wrist position and repetition may be the most significant factors contributing to CTS, adjustments of the upper spine to correct subluxations stemming from poor posture can often improve posture overall.
 It also frees up nerve signals to travel more readily, decreasing the factors that cause wrist pain or unusual sensations.

 Spinal adjustment can also be combined with other non-drug and non-surgical therapies, including extremity adjustments, ultrasound treatment, yoga therapy and general improvements to posture.
 Your chiropractic care professional can work in coordination with you to ensure that any treatments are effective and targeted at your specific condition.

 In this way, many people find true, lasting relief through chiropractic, especially in combination with alternative therapies.
-Explore your options and have your CTS condition diagnosed through state-of-the-art imaging by booking a chiropractic appointment today.
+Explore your options through state-of-the-art imaging by booking a chiropractic appointment today.

 Trackback from your site.